howtographql/howtographql/content/frontend/react-apollo/3-mutations-creating-links.md

 When we use the `useMutation` hook, we need to destructure out a function that can be used to call the mutaton.
 That's what `createLink` is in the code block above.
-We're now free to call the function whever we need to when the component renders.
+We're now free to call the function whenever we need to when the component renders.

 Make a call to `createLink` in the `onSubmit` event on the